KHUSHALKOTHIYA1/devtinder/task.md

 -create get/profile api check if you the cookie back -in login apin create a jwt token
--read the cookie inside your profile api and find the logged user
+-read the cookie inside your profile api and find the logged user -user auth middleware
+-add the userauth middleware in profile api send a new sendconnection quest api -test the expiry of jwt token and cookie for 7days